ThomWright/ThomWright.github.io/_drafts/retry-model.md

 >
 > -- Homer Simpson

-Retries are used to increase availability in the presence of dependency failures at the cost of increased latency.
+Retries are used to increase availability in the presence of errors at the cost of increased latency.
 The concept seems simple at a high level, but there is a fair amount of complexity hidden inside it.
-How effective any particular approach is will depend on context, including the pattern of incoming requests and the pattern of failure.
+How effective any particular approach is will depend on context, including the pattern of incoming requests and the pattern of failure causing the errors.

 Incoming requests might be bursty or consistent, responsive to backpressure or uncontrollable.
-Failures could be short, transient events or a long-lived outage, they could be load-dependent or they could have another cause.
+Failure could be random and transient, or a long-lived correlated outage.
+It could be caused by the rate of incoming requests (a load-dependent failure) or there could be another cause.
 These can all have an effect.

 I've been reading articles by [Ted Kaminski](https://www.tedinski.com) and [Marc Brooker](https://brooker.co.za/blog/) recently, both of which have wise words on the matter.
 I was specifically thinking about a case where we have a few services calling each other in series, and what effect retries might have in this scenario.
 I had an intuition for how this system would behave, but wanted a bit more rigour in my approach.
 Inspired by [Marc Brooker](https://brooker.co.za/blog/2022/04/11/simulation.html), I thought it would be fun to make a model to investigate.